Tag: penny stocks

 Well, Yankee Stadium has no competition, you either buy their hot dog, or you don’t buy a hot dog at all.
 They have no competition, and therefore, they can set prices however they want.
 With that said, they have a very high profit margin.

-Now, imagine that there is a trading strategy for good penny stocks that does very well in the market, meaning that it yields a good profit and has a high probability of good penny stocksbeing successful.
+Now, imagine that there is a trading strategy for good penny stocks that does very well in the market, meaning that it yields a good profit and has a high probability of being successful.
 As more traders pick up on this, competition rises and profits become smaller and smaller.
 To compensate, traders will have to lever up just to get the same type of returns they were getting before.
 Eventually there will be too many traders in and the strategy has minimal effectiveness.

 With that said, I’d be very cautious on anyone selling special indicators or signals.
 On the other hand, trading rooms, research, and even stock picking services can still be useful.